5 things to do on a Boardwalk date - Things to Do in Ocean City

 First course: a piping hot cup of the best fries in town.
 Thrasher’s is an old-school stand that’s become an Eastern Shore tradition.
 There’s something about these spuds are covered in vinegar that’ll have your taste buds tingling.
 Get a large and you can share with your date on the go or sit down and enjoy the sunshine.
 Just remember…. absolutely no ketchup allowed.

 Release your inner child!
-There’s rides for different kinds of dates – adrenaline junkies will love the iconic Tidal Wave or the Matterhorn, while those that like a slower pace can enjoy classics like the Tilt-A-Whirl.
+There are rides for different kinds of dates – adrenaline junkies will love the iconic Tidal Wave or the Matterhorn, while those that like a slower pace can enjoy classics like the Tilt-A-Whirl.
 There’s always the ferris wheel so that you and your date can snuggle up and enjoy the view!
+Play Boardwalk games and win prizes to impress your date.
+Sounds old-fashioned, but we see it every day when we stroll the boards…

 3. Goof around in Ripley’s Believe it or Not

-After sweating on a sunny afternoon, cool off in this odd building while exploring 500 exhibits and artifacts around the world.
+After sweating on a sunny afternoon, cool off in this odd building while exploring 500 exhibits and artifacts from around the world.
 You can also play in the hall or mirrors in a flirtatious catch-me-if-you-can game.
 There’s also a laser maze game you and your date can navigate.

 Alternatively, it is free to just hang around and watch the shenanigans, from the outside, Since Ripley’s sits on the corner of the Boardwalk that borders the beach, it is a fantastic people watching spot.